maxkueng/chromium-net-errors/README.md

 ### DnsCacheMissError

-> The entry was not found in cache, for cache-only lookups.
+> The entry was not found in cache or other local sources, for lookups where
+> only local sources were queried.
+> TODO(ericorth): Consider renaming to DNS_LOCAL_MISS or something like that as
+> the cache is not necessarily queried either.

  - Name: `DnsCacheMissError`
  - Code: `-804`